On 1 November 2024, we became NHS University Hospitals of Liverpool Group (UHL Group).

 About the Group

-Through the Group model, LUHFT and LWH remain two statutory entities.
+Through the Group model, LUHFT, LHCH and LWH remain three statutory entities.
 Because of this, some things remain the same.
 Examples of these retained functions include separate Council of Governors, several committees (such as charitable funds), and our CQC ratings.
 Clinical services and how our patients access our services also remain the same.

-However, in many aspects we are now starting to work as one.
+However, in many aspects we are working as one.
 This does not mean everything becomes standardised because we offer different services, but where possible we will be taking a unified approach.

 Benefits of the Group